jmg04006/Autobots/README.md

 - This is the [final navigation](https://youtu.be/jehrM9FV0Xk) from December 12, 2023!
 - We collected 24,834 images.
 Each image had its respective throttle and steering value.
-- -Below is picture of the training loss curve for our model that was used in the final race
+- Below is picture of the training loss curve for our model that was used in the final race

 ![Loss versus Training Epoch](https://github.com/jmg04006/Autobots/blob/main/media/DonkeyNet_15_epochs_lr_1e_3.png)